-Governor Andrew M. Cuomo has presented a 2017 proposal to combat rising prescription drug prices.
+In 2017, Governor Andrew M. Cuomo presented a proposal to combat rising prescription drug prices.
 In sum, the Governor wants to 1) impose a price ceiling for certain high-cost prescription drugs reimbursed through Medicaid; 2) place a surcharge on high-priced drugs priced above certain benchmarks; and 3) require pharmacy benefit managers to register with the State, and be subject to new regulations.

 |2017-2018||A236/S5471||REQUIRES THE COMMISSIONER OF HEALTH TO ESTABLISH AND PUBLISH A LIST OF GENERIC DRUG PRODUCTS: The commissioner shall establish and publish a list of drug products matched to brandname drugs with which they have therapeutic equivalence.||Active – Passed in Assembly and read in Senate.|